Bhuvaneshsonujiji/Online_learining_platform/README.md

 Watch a quick demo showcasing the features and functionalities of the Online Learning Platform, demonstrating the user, teacher, and admin views.

-[![Watch the output video]](https://drive.google.com/file/d/14YYaBUnQSJ4qynobGA1aqs8L5QXYmU07/view?usp=sharing)
+[![Watch the output video]](https://drive.google.com/file/d/14YYaBUnQSJ4qynobGA1aqs8L5QXYmU07/view?usp=sharing) You can add the links to your **Project Report** and **Screenshots of Installation** in the README file under a new section.
+Here’s how it might look:

+---

+## Additional Resources
+### Project Report
+- **[Project Report](https://github.com/Bhuvaneshsonujiji/Online_learining_platform/blob/master/Online%20Learning%20Project%20Report.pdf)**: Detailed documentation of the Online Learning Platform project.
+- **[Screenshots of Installation and Execution](https://github.com/Bhuvaneshsonujiji/Online_learining_platform/blob/master/Screenshots%20of%20Installation%20and%20Execution%20%20of%20Online%20learning%20project.pdf)**: Step-by-step screenshots of the installation and execution process.

+---

+Adding this section near the end of the README file will provide easy access to your project documentation and installation guide for users.
 ---

 This README file provides a comprehensive guide to your Online Learning Platform, covering setup, functionality, system requirements, and usage.
 You can further expand specific sections based on additional features or updates.